CIVA-Lab/Motion-SE-MiT-Net/README.md

 ## ✏️ Citation

-If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper, and cell tracking challenge (CTC) papers if you use CTC data, and site OpenCV background subraction papers if you use OpenCV_BGS code in your project:
+If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:

 ```
 @inproceedings{gani2021MUNet,